ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

 - : string = "||foo_bar|_bus|"
 ```

 In both cases, values are passed to `@^` before `&^`.
 Therefore, it is said that `@^` has _precedence_ over `&^`.
 Rules for operator priorities are detailed in the [Expressions](https://v2.ocaml.org/manual/expr.html#ss%3Aprecedence-and-associativity) section of the OCaml Manual.
-They can be summarized the following way.
+They can be summarised the following way.
 The first character of an operator dictates its associativity and priority.
-Here are the groups operators first characters.
-Each group has the same associativity and precedence, groups are sorted in increasing precedence order.
+Here are the first characters of the groups' operators.
+Each group has the same associativity and precedence.
+Groups are sorted in increasing precedence order.
 1. Left associative: `$` `&` `<` `=` `>` `|`
 1. Right associative: `@` `^`
 1. Left associative: `+` `-`
 1. Left associative: `%` `*` `/`
 1. Left associative: `#`

-The complete list of precedence is longer to include predefined operators that are not allowed to be used as custom operators.
+The complete list of precedence is longer because it includes the predefined operators that are not allowed to be used as custom operators.

 ## Binding Operators

-OCaml allows creation of custom `let` operators.
+OCaml allows the creation of custom `let` operators.
 This is often used on functions such as `Option.bind`
  or `List.concat_map`.
-In the following example, we use that mechanism to write a function which produces the list of Friday 13th dates between two years.
+In the following example, we use that mechanism to write a function that produces the list of Friday 13th dates over two years.

 ```ocaml
 # let ( let* ) u f = List.concat_map f u;;